OneDrive & Office 365 Integration (Manual Account Linking)

 Click ‘LINK ACCOUNT’ and you will be prompted to sign in.

-The account is then linked, and OneDrive storage should be browsable in any of the Foldr apps and all Office documents can be edited in Office Online.
+The account is then linked, and OneDrive storage should be available in any of the Foldr apps and Office documents can be edited in Office Online from on-premise shares or OneDrive / SharePoint.
 Users can unlink their Microsoft Account at any time from the Services menu shown above.